Sasha Colby: Career

 In 2023, Sasha Colby was cast on the fifteenth season of RuPaul's Drag Race.
 She is the first-ever Native Hawaiian to be cast on Drag Race.
 She was crowned the winner of the season, earning the title of America's Next Drag Superstar and becoming the first winner of Polynesian descent.
 Later that year, Colby spoke at the annual Pride Month celebration hosted by Vice President Kamala Harris.

 RuPaul was opposed to casting openly transgender women on the show until late 2018, despite casting closeted transgender women in previous seasons.
 Colby waited until she felt it was her time to audition for the show and told Vogue that winning during a year of vehement anti-transgender legislation was important to her.
 She is the second trans woman to win RuPaul's Drag Race (after Willow Pill) and fourth to win Drag Race globally, following Angele Anang on Drag Race Thailand (Season 2), Kylie Sonique Love on RuPaul's Drag Race All Stars (Season 6), and Vanessa Van Cartier on Drag Race Holland (Season 2), and preceding Captivating Katkat on Drag Race Philippines (Season 2).
 Following Van Cartier, Colby is the second Miss Continental winner to win a Drag Race season.

 Personal life

 Sasha Colby is a trans woman.
-She is based in Los Angeles.
-She is the "drag mother" of season 14 contestant Kerri Colby and singer-songwriter Chappell Roan.
+Previously based in Chicago, Illinois and Orlando, Florida, she has lived in Los Angeles since 2014.
+She is the drag mother of season 14 contestant Kerri Colby and singer-songwriter Chappell Roan.

 Colby has Native Hawaiian and Irish heritage.
 While on Drag Race, Colby performed a lip-sync to "Zombie" by The Cranberries to honor her Irish heritage and the trauma of seeing the Warrington bombings on the news as a child.
 Additionally, the performance was a tribute to how "Zombie" helped her cope with witnessing her parents' struggles with mental illness, especially her mother who had bipolar disorder.

 Colby is passionate about learning history.
-She is particularly inspired by the gender transition of Chevalier d’Éon during the 1700s.
+She is particularly inspired by the gender transition of Chevalier d'Éon during the 1700s.
 She is polyamorous and has three partners, including a queer gym owner based in Seattle.
+She was previously married to a woman around the time she won Miss Continental.
+Colby is an ordained minister.

+In 2016, her father died by suicide just a few years before turning 80 due to the toll of her mother's bipolar disorder.